 He found her in the laundry room folding towels.

-The late light came through the small window above the sink and rested on her bent head, making the silver in her hair more visible than he had ever noticed.
+The late light came through the small window over the sink and rested on her bent head, making the silver in her hair more visible than he had ever let himself notice.

 “Grace.”